 The Company still intends to expand the cultivation facility in Colombia and expand internationally to launch medical cannabis and wellness products.
-With COVID-19 the Company's growth is tempered, particularly with the wellness products, but with available cash resources can still focus on executing its medical cannabis strategy both in Colombia and internationally.
-The \$13 million of proceeds allocated to the build of the cultivation and processing facility in Juan Lacaze, Uruguay have been put on hold.
-The Company intends to build-out additional infrastructure at the cultivation site in Ibague, Colombia, once the COVID-19 pandemic is settled.
+With COVID-19 growth is tempered, particularly with the wellness products, but the Company will continue to focus on executing its medical cannabis strategy both in Colombia and internationally with available cash resources.
+The building of the cultivation and processing facility in Juan Lacaze, Uruguay has been put on hold.
+The Company intends to build-out additional infrastructure at the cultivation site in Ibague, Colombia, once the COVID-19 pandemic is ended.
 This additional infrastructure is to increase the number of greenhouses and complete the installation of solar panels to reduce energy power consumption.
-This will allow the Company to not only sell in Colombia but also to achieve its strategy of selling in the Brazilian market while also reducing the risk of crop failure.
+This will allow the Company to not only sell in Colombia but also achieve its strategy of selling in the Brazilian market while also reducing the risk of crop failure.

-The Company has taken the decision to reallocate the proceeds that were to be used for the cultivation and processing facility in Uruguay to build-out the Zerenia health centre in Bogota and to sustain the Company's administrative costs while the COVID-19 pandemic continues to impact on the business.
+The Company has taken the decision to reallocate the \$13 million of proceeds that were to be used for the cultivation and processing facility in Uruguay to build-out the Zerenia health centre in Bogota and to sustain the Company's administrative costs while the COVID-19 pandemic continues to impact on the business.